nalyk/slimwp/README.md

 Practical usage

 - Distinguish between infrastructure specific exceptions (e.g. HttpNotFoundException, HttpBadRequestException) and domain specific exceptions (e.g. DomainException, UnexpectedValueException, ValidationException, etc…).
-- Use domain specific exception in classes (where glued handles the data internally only), rethrow the domain specific exceptions as infrastructure specific exceptions in controllers (set the return code depending on context, emit a friendlier/more readable error message).
-See how `Glued\Core\Controllers\AccountsController::read()` rethrows exceptions comming from `Glued\Core\Classes\Auth\Auth::user_read()`.
+- Use domain specific exception in classes (where slimwp handles the data internally only), rethrow the domain specific exceptions as infrastructure specific exceptions in controllers (set the return code depending on context, emit a friendlier/more readable error message).
+See how `Slimwp\Core\Controllers\AccountsController::read()` rethrows exceptions comming from `Slimwp\Core\Classes\Auth\Auth::user_read()`.
 - Using infrastructure specific exceptions in classes is unwanted, since throwing them requires the Request passed as a parameter (i.e. `throw new HttpNotFoundException($this->request, 'User not found');`).
 - Perform validation in classes.
-Optionally you can also validate in controllers, if it's usefull (i.e. see `Glued\Core\Controllers\AccountsController::signup_post()` where the `$this->validator` uses the container-residing `Core\Classes\Validation` helper that re-fills the signup form and explains which data is invalid)
+Optionally you can also validate in controllers, if it's usefull (i.e. see `Slimwp\Core\Controllers\AccountsController::signup_post()` where the `$this->validator` uses the container-residing `Core\Classes\Validation` helper that re-fills the signup form and explains which data is invalid)
-- Don't forget to do i18n via. the `__()` function available both in glued's php sources and in its twig templates on error messages.
+- Don't forget to do i18n via. the `__()` function available both in slimwp's php sources and in its twig templates on error messages.

 Notes